Tencent/Hippy/packages/hippy-vue-router/README.md

 ### Introduction

 `hippy-vue-router` is the official router for `hippy-vue`.
 It deeply integrated with hippy-vue to make building Native Application with hippy-vue a breeze.
-It's supported all of features of vue-router, and will support following features:
+It's supported all features of vue-router, and will support following features:

 1. Android hardware back button to navigate to previous page.
 2. Safe area wrapper for hippy-vue app to compatible different hardware.